spree-contrib/spree_active_shipping/README.md

 UPS
 ---

 You will need a UPS developer account to get rate quotes (even in development and test mode.)
 The UPS calculators also require that you set the following configuration properties.
 You will also need a USPS account to use USPS rate quote system.
 Note: acquiring the USPS developer account is easy but has a confusion activation step.
-Look for related sicussion in ActiveShipping's original discussion group as well as carefully read your USPS confirmation email.
+Look for related discussion in ActiveShipping's original discussion group as well as carefully read your USPS confirmation email.

 ```ruby
 Spree::ActiveShipping::Config[:origin_country]